teejlab/API-Risk-Assessment-Framework/docs/report_book/_build/html/_sources/5_conclusion.md

 Currently, risk labeling is subject to the capstone partner’s expertise.
 However, data can be clustered in many ways, and there exist a large body of algorithms designed to reveal underlying patterns.

-We have built a visual analytics tool using Factor analysis of mixed data (FAMD) and Tensorflow Embedding Projector that helps analyze the similarity between the data points.
+We have built a visual analytics tool using Factor analysis of mixed data (FAMD) and Tensorflow Embedding Projector {cite}`daniel_smilkov` that helps analyze the similarity between the data points.
 As seen in {ref}`Fig. 8 <pca_risk_label-fig>`, we have found that the data points were not distinct in the 3D plane, indicating that the risk labels might not be sufficiently reliable.

 ```{figure} images/pca_risk_label.jpg
 ---